dy-chi/baseline_alberta_water_well_quality_estimator/README.md

 Depth from ground surface was not considered due to the sparseness of the depth data and the limited range of depths drilled to.

-For a given potential well location, if there are wells within the distance at which there is a strong geospatial correlation for that feature, the mean of the feature for the returned wells is calculated.
+For a given potential well location, if there are wells within the distance at which there is a strong geospatial correlation for that feature, the mean of the feature for the returned wells is calculated and a warning is issued for estimations that exceed guidelines

+**Tableau Concentration Maps**

+Simple maps are included for various water chemistry varibles, including the extracted smell quality variables which did not end up showing any geospatial patterns

 **Download the Data**
-pre-extracted csv files from the bbwt.db are made aviable here, hoever data can be downloaded below
+pre-extracted csv files from the bbwt.db are made available here; however, data can be downloaded below

 Navigate to the Data tab in [Alberta Water Wells](https://groundwater.alberta.ca/WaterWells/) and download the zip file containing bwwt.db

 <!-- CONTACT -->